prajwalbkumar/bnb-public-blog/content/001_Encounters/Design Technologist Portfolio.md

 > Try to Exaggerate the Applications of these projects.
 Exaggerate their affect on the Team, etc.

 ### The "Code" in Design Technology
-[[Programming gives you Options]], show these options out loud.
+[[Programming Gives You Options]], show these options out loud.
 Give away the [[PyRevit]] scripts for free.
 Show them the repo!
 Show them what they get out of you.

 All Codes and Snippets sent out to them.
 For Free.
 They might probably be created in house in DAR, but it doesn't make it theirs.